|England at Mexico 1970|

 As the captain of "Lisbon Lions, Billy McNeill was the first British footballer to hold aloft the European Cup, when Celtic won the Cup in 1967.
 He also won nine Scottish League championships, seven Scottish Cups, and six Scottish League Cups.
 He was voted as Cetlics' greatest captain.
-He was capped 29 times for Scotland.
+He played his entire career with Celtic.
+He was capped 29 times for Scotland between 1961 and 1972.

 CB/DM: Norman Hunter (England/Leeds United)

 Hunter was known as one of the hardest tackler ever came out of English football.
 His nickname was "Bites Your Leg" Hunter.
 He was one of Don Revie's key players at Leeds United, forming a strong partnership with Jack Charlton.
 He was PFA Player of the Year in 1974.
 He won the WC in 1966 as an unused player.
 He went to Mexico 1970, but only made a single appearance.

 At Spurs, Mike England won the inaugural 1972 UEFA Cup Final and was runner up in the same competition 2 years later; his goal in the first leg of the 1974 final unable to win the cup a second time for Spurs.
 He also played for Blackburn Rovers, Seattle Sounders (USA) and Cardiff City.
 He was capped 44 times and was also the youngest Welsh captain at one point.
 He also played as a center forward.

 Terry Cooper was Don Revie's trusted left back at Leeds United.
 He played for Leeds from 1962 and 1975.
 He was known for his partnership with Eddie Grey on the left flank.
 He left to join Middlesbrough, which was then managed by his teammate Jack Charlton.
 He had 20 caps for England between 1969 and 1974.